University of Auckland

 The University of Auckland (UoA; Waipapa Taumata Rau) is a public research university in Auckland, New Zealand.
+It is the largest university in New Zealand.
 It was established in 1883 as Auckland University College, a constituent college of the University of New Zealand, following the passage of the Auckland University College Act 1882.
 In its early years the college operated from a disused courthouse and jail.
-The University’s Māori name, Waipapa Taumata Rau, was gifted by Ngāti Whātua Ōrākei in 2021.
+The university became an autonomous institution under the University of Auckland Act 1961, and is now administered under that Act together with the Education and Training Act 2020.
+The university's Māori name, Waipapa Taumata Rau, was gifted by Ngāti Whātua Ōrākei in 2021.

-As of the mid-2020s, the University is widely reported as the largest in New Zealand by enrolment, with a student population of around 44,000.
+The university is the largest in New Zealand by enrolment.
+In 2025 it recorded 39,183 equivalent full-time students (EFTS), an increase of 2,580 EFTS or 7.1 per cent on 2024, and a total student headcount of 49,901.
 Teaching and research are centred on three main campuses in central Auckland: City (the historic core), Grafton (home to the Faculty of Medical and Health Sciences), and Newmarket (acquired in 2013 on the former Lion Breweries site).

-The university teaches and conducts research across six faculties, alongside institutes and centres; the City Campus hosts the majority of students and faculties.
+Following a restructuring in 2025, the university teaches and conducts research across six faculties, alongside institutes and centres; the City Campus hosts the majority of students and faculties.

 History

 Origins

 The University of Auckland began as a constituent college of the University of New Zealand, founded on 23 May 1883 as Auckland University College.
-Stewardship of the university during its establishment period was the responsibility of John Chapman Andrew (Vice Chancellor of the University of New Zealand 1885–1903).
-Housed in a disused courthouse and jail, it started out with 95 students and 4 teaching staff: Frederick Douglas Brown, professor of chemistry (London and Oxford); Algernon Phillips Withiel Thomas, professor of natural sciences (Oxford); Thomas George Tucker, professor of classics (Cambridge); and William Steadman Aldis, professor of mathematics (Cambridge).
+Stewardship of the university during its establishment period was the responsibility of John Chapman Andrew (vice chancellor of the University of New Zealand 1885–1903).
+Housed in a disused courthouse and jail, it started out with 95 students and four teaching staff: Frederick Douglas Brown, professor of chemistry (London and Oxford); Algernon Phillips Withiel Thomas, professor of natural sciences (Oxford); Thomas George Tucker, professor of classics (Cambridge); and William Steadman Aldis, professor of mathematics (Cambridge).
 (Note: Steadman Aldis was first offered the position, but declined and recommended his student, George Francis Walker, instead.
 Walker arrived in Auckland but drowned in a boating accident before taking up the position.
 The chair was again offered to Steadman Aldis, and this time he accepted, and arrived in time to begin teaching in 1884.
 The 1883 mathematics course was taught by APW Thomas.)
 By 1901, student numbers had risen to 156; the majority of these students were training towards being law clerks or teachers and were enrolled part-time.